 It is up to you whether you create an employment record here but irrespective ensure you mark the section as complete.
+We recommend adding in your Work Experience information here.

 7. Education

 Start by clicking 'Add place of education'.

 You will be asked for your Unique Learner Number - you can access this information from Edulink.